 If your room is dialed in but you’re still waking up overheated or restless, your sleepwear might be the weak link.
-Fabric choice directly affects heat dissipation, moisture control, and skin comfort—all of which influence sleep continuity.
+Choosing fabric for sleepwear directly affects heat dissipation, moisture control, and skin comfort—all of which influence sleep continuity.
 During sleep, your body is trying to lower core temperature to maintain stable sleep stages.
-Fabrics that trap heat or hold moisture interfere with that process, often leading to night sweats, nicro-awakenings, and reduced deep and REM sleep.
+Fabrics that trap heat or hold moisture interfere with that process, often leading to night sweats, micro-awakenings, and reduced deep and REM sleep.

-The goal is simple: let heat escape and moisture evaporate quickly.
+The goal to maximizing your deep sleep is simple: let heat escape and moisture evaporate quickly.

-If your sleep environment is already optimized, upgrading your sleepwear is one of the easiest next wins.
+If your sleep environment is already optimized, upgrading your sleepwear to breathable pajamas is one of the easiest next wins.

-Here’s a practical, no-nonsense guide to the fibers that work with your physiology instead of against it, comparing and contrasting each breathable fiber.
+This guide will help you select the best fabrics for sleepwear.
+Having cooling sleep pajamas will work with your physiology instead of against it.
 All of them are much better than sleeping in full military uniform-trust me!

 Cotton: The Reliable Baseline